rsocket/rsocket-js/docs/01-client-configuration.md

 # Client Configuration

-Creating a client requires specifying rsocket settings as well as a transport client.
+Creating a client requires that you specify rsocket settings as well as a transport client.

 ## Browser Example

-For browser usage, a client will typically be configured to use WebSocket as the transport layer and send/receive JSON objects:
+For browser usage, a client will typically be configured to use WebSocket as the transport layer and to send/receive JSON objects:

 ```javascript
 import {